-As the values of $x_i$ should remain invariant if the values remaining universally quantified variables are changed, we will encode the truth table for $x_i$ by first extracting the first $2^{u(i)}$ bits from the input neuron to encode the truth table itself, and then copying this block of bits $2^{k-u(i)}$ times in order to obtain an output bit-vector of bit-width $2^k$. \item The gadget $g^{\Phi}$ will always (i.e.~on any input) return the constant bit-vector $\mathbf{1}$ consisting of all $1$'s (thus written in bold) whenever the predicate $\psi^{\Phi}$ is satisfied.
-Note, the constant bit-vector whose each bit is $1$ is exponential in $k$ and thus in the size of the TQBF problem.
+As the values of $x_i$ should remain invariant if the values remaining universally quantified variables are changed, we will encode the truth table for $x_i$ by first extracting the first $2^{u(i)}$ bits from the input neuron to encode the truth table itself, and then copying this block of bits $2^{k-u(i)}$ times in order to obtain an output bit-vector of bit-width $2^k$. \item The gadget $g^{\Phi}$ will return the constant bit-vector $\mathbf{1}$ consisting of all $1$'s (thus written in bold) whenever the predicate $\psi^{\Phi}$ is satisfied.
+Note, the constant bit-vector whose each bit is 1 is exponential in $k$ and thus exponential in the size of the TQBF problem.
 Hence, as we will later need to encode $\mathbf{1}$ into the predicate $\psi^{\Phi}$ over outputs of the quantized neural network, we cannot do it directly but use the quantized neural network to construct $\mathbf{1}$. \end{itemize} We now describe the architecture of the gadgets that can perform the tasks described above: \begin{itemize} \item The gadget $g^{\Phi}$ consists only of the input and the output layer.
 The input layer consists of the single neuron $x_g$, and three output neurons $y_g$, $y_g'$ and $y_g''$.
 Each edge between the layers has weight $1$, bias $0$ and the cut-off value $2^k$.
 The bit-shifts of the edges from $x_g$ to $y_g$, $y_g'$ and $y_g''$ are $0$, $2^k-1$ and $1$, respectively.
 The gadget $g^{\Phi}$ is accompanied by the predicate $\psi^{\Phi}_g$ which is satisfied if and only if $x_g=y_g=\mathbf{1}$.
 Formally, we define $\psi^{\Phi}_g$ via